 - Have a history of synovial chondromatosis (noncancerous tumor that develops in the synovial lining of the hip joint);

-- Have a history of hip dysplasia requiring POA;
+- Have a history of hip dysplasia requiring PAO;

 - History of Avascular Necrosis (AVN), Perthes disease, or slipped capital femoral epiphysis (SCFE);